Americans Are Obsessed With Tidying Up. But There's a Downside to Being Organized

 Tidying is a task with a definite and satisfying ending.
 So in addition to helping people feel a sense of control, it can also provide the kind of resolution few get from the never-ending nature of modern work.
 “In more and more professions, there’s no feeling of closure or completion at the end of the day,” Newman says.
 Getting your inbox to zero at quitting time may be one way to achieve this sense of closure, she says.

 But there’s a downside to tidying up.
-Newman says spending inordinate amounts of time and energy on organization is problem.
+Newman says spending inordinate amounts of time and energy on organization is a problem.
 “Organizing becomes pathological when it’s interfering with your ability to focus or function, or it’s overly distressing,” she explains.

 Technology may also be contributing to America’s keenness for organization.
 “We now live the bulk of our lives in digital spaces, and those spaces are every day becoming more compelling and chaotic and dysregulating,” says Doreen Dodgen-Magee, a psychologist and author of Deviced!: Balancing Life and Technology in a Digital World.